Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/Phylum%20UpsetPlot%20between%20top3%20DAA%20Methods-1.png"
-alt="Phylum Intersections between different DAA Tools.
+alt="Phylum Intersections between different DAA Tools on the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant phyla identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of phyla for each tool, while the vertical bars show the number of shared phyla between corresponding sets, sorted by the total number of shared phyla.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>Phylum Intersections between
-different DAA Tools.</strong> Upset plots displaying the overlap and uniqueness of significant phyla identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
+different DAA Tools on the Grass-Drought Dataset.</strong> Upset plots displaying the overlap and uniqueness of significant phyla identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of phyla for each tool, while the vertical bars show the number of shared phyla between corresponding sets, sorted by the total number of shared phyla.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>

 ``` r